-The analysis of the two cases illustrates how power is not isolated or fixed in one activity element but endemic across activity systems and networks.
-Power is evident in tools (e.g., emails, reporting templates, databases, social media), in the division of labor (e.g., hierarchy, compliance regimes), in community resistance through searches for new networks or workarounds (Malaurent & Avison, 2016), and in alternative/informal ways of circumventing restrictive control in IS work (Davison et al., 2013).
-The cases show that empowerment, knowledge exchange, and the reduction of administrative obstacles (Chung et al., 2016; Leong et al., 2019) can be provoked-again possibly counterintuitively-by IS-mediated controls and can result in opportunities for autonomy, collaboration, and collective agency.
+Our analysis of the two cases illustrate how power is not isolated or fixed in one activity element, but endemic across activity systems and networks.
+Power is evident in: tools (e.g., emails, reporting templates, databases, social media); the division of labor (e.g., hierarchy, compliance regimes); in community resistance through searches for new networks or workarounds (Malaurent & Avison, 2016), and in alternative/informal ways of circumventing restrictive control in IS work (Davison et al. 2013).
+The cases show that empowerment, knowledge exchange and reduction of administrative obstacles (Chung et al., 2016; Leong et al., 2019) can be - again possibly counter-intuitively - provoked by IS-mediated controls, and can result in opportunities for autonomy, collaboration and collective agency.
 This response is common in AT studies, where contradictions can lead to innovations and transformations.
 However, if contradictions remain unresolved, further pressure and stagnation can result.

-Power dynamics can occur between managers and employees, departments, and internationally networked organizations and can be mediated through mundane IS, such as emails, social media, and spreadsheets.
-As Blackler (2011, p.
-732) argued, AT researchers should take note of Hardy and Clegg's (1996) observation that power is best theorized not as a possession, but as "the medium of collective action."
+Power dynamics occur between managers and employees, departments and internationally-networked organizations, mediated through mundane IS, such as emails, social media and spreadsheets.
+As Blackler (2011: 732) argued, AT researchers should note Hardy and Clegg's (1996) observation that power is best theorized not as a possession, but as "the medium of collective action".

-Thus, power is fundamentally part of the situated unfolding of IS-mediated activities (Nicolini, 2009, 2012; Blackler, 2011); it is present-in-actions and is recognizable in AT elements, contradictions, objects of work, systems, and networks.
-Power can appear fixed and controlling in one time and place (e.g., financial control) but fluid over time or across new dynamics (e.g., in new workarounds and in management responses to such workarounds).
-Power can change as agents act and respond to it, resolve conflicts, find workarounds, struggle, learn, collaborate, comply, and use mundane IS.
-Practice-based perspectives such as AT (Groleau et al., 2012) can be useful for understanding these power relations and discerning coercive controls, hierarchies, social norms, learning and agency, and empowermentwhether more visible, or more unclear, masked (Engeström, 2008b), or submerged (Kelly, 2018).
+Thus, power is fundamentally part of the situated unfolding of IS-mediated activities (Nicolini,

+2009, 2012; Blackler, 2011; Kelly, 2018), present-in-actions, and is identifiable in AT elements, contradictions, objects of work, systems and networks.
+It can appear fixed and controlling in one time and place (e.g., financial control), but fluid over time or across new relationships (e.g., in new workarounds and management responses to such workarounds).
+It can change as agents act and respond to power, resolve conflicts, find workarounds, struggle, learn, collaborate, comply, and use mundane IS.
+Practice-based perspectives such as AT (Groleau et al., 2012) can be useful to understand these power relations, allowing us to discern coercive controls, hierarchies, social norms, learning and agency, and empowerment - whether more visible, or more unclear, masked (Engeström, 2008b) or submerged (Kelly, 2018).

-As discussed earlier, IS researchers and practitioners have had insufficient access to flexible models that explicate power and practice as core tenets of everyday IS work.
-Too often, power has been "missing-in-action."
-Therefore, we developed a power as "present-in-actions" framework, which is explained in the following section.
+As discussed earlier, IS researchers and practitioners have not had access to flexible models that explicate power and practice as core tenets of everyday IS work.
+Power has been, too often, missing-in-action.
+Therefore, we develop a power as present-in-actions framework in the following section.

-5.2 Toward a Power-Sensitive Framework
+5.2 Towards a power-sensitive framework

-This paper began by acknowledging power as missing-in-action in much of IS research and advancing the argument (e.g., Orlikowski & Baroudi, 1991; Jasperson et al., 2002; Willcocks, 2004; Willcocks & Lioliou, 2011) that power is a central component in IS research and practice.
-As noted, power has traditionally been understood as episodic, hierarchical, concentrated, and constraining (Silva, 2007).
-As we have demonstrated, it can also be perceived as systemic, empowering, and distributed across subjects, tools, rules, communities, and networks.
+This paper began by acknowledging power as missing-in-action in much IS research, advancing the argument and backing calls (e.g., Orlikowski & Baroudi, 1991; Jasperson et al., 2002; Willcocks, 2004; Willcocks & Lioliou, 2011) for power to be a central component in IS research and practice.
+As noted, power has traditionally been understood to be episodic, hierarchical, concentrated and constraining (Silva, 2007).
+As we have demonstrated, it can also be perceived to be systemic, productive, empowering and distributed across subjects, tools, rules, communities and networks.

-We used the episodic/systemic lens on power and AT to illustrate how one view of practice can help to analyze diverse types of power in IS contexts.
-The framework developed (Figure 5) collates these threads to signpost how existing views of power and practice can inform IS researchers and practitioners.
-Such power-sensitive models and frameworks are part of what will be required if IS as a field is to be more accepting of and explicit and proactive about power.
+We have used the episodic/systemic lens on power and AT to illustrate how one view of practice can help to analyze diverse types of power in IS contexts.
+The framework developed (Figure 5)

+collates these threads to signpost how existing views of power and practice can inform IS researchers and practitioners.
+Such power-sensitive models and frameworks are but one part of what is required if IS as a field is to be more accepting of, and explicit and proactive about, power.

-5.2.1 Why Do We Need a Power-Sensitive Framework?
+5.2.1 Why do we need a power-sensitive framework?